 - Determine how the trademark will be used in the future, whether it will remain critical, and will be phased out over time, and how management's expectations in this regard may differ from those in the market.

 - Determine the projected profit to be generated by the trademark, including trademarks or product names for multiple services lines and products.
 This includes the length of time for which they will generate revenue, which may be for just a few years or for the foreseeable future.

 - Figure out the royalty rate for this profit stream, based on what it would cost for another company to license a similar trademark.
 Review market data for royalty rates in legal agreements, SEC filings, and the Royalty Source Intellectual Property Database.

 - Estimate the discount rate, which indicates how much your company saves by avoiding royalty payments on the trademark it owns.
 Consider the risks associated with a trademark, whether branding and rebranding will occur, the strength of the brand, your company's current position in the marketplace, and historical financial performance.

 With the income approach, estimate future profits to be derived from the trademark and adjust them to present value.
 With the market approach, you'll use indicators of value that include a transaction price, bid, or offer for a similar product in the current market.

-If you need help with valuation of trademarks, you can post your legal need on UpCounsel's marketplace.
+If you need help with the valuation of trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.